 I know it’s a lot.
 But it’s pretty cool don’t you think?
 If it wasn’t for this process, animals wouldn’t be able to exist because photosynthesis is a crucial first step in the food chain.
 Here is a few summary points but it’s important to get to grips with the details for this one.

-• Light energy excites electrons in photosynthetic pigments, enables reduction of NADP to reduced NADP, and enables photolysis of water.
+- Light energy excites electrons in photosynthetic pigments, and causes photolysis of water.